 If you’re looking for Christmas gifts, there are few better places to visit in Pittsburgh than the Holiday Market in Market Square.
 Featuring dozens of vendors who rotate out throughout the season, this German-style Christmas market offers everything from delicious foods to authentic European Christmas decorations and handmade gifts.

-Held from November 19-December 23 for the 2021 season, the Holiday Market also features live entertainment, photos with Santa, and a unique Christmas tree.
+Held from November 17-December 24 for the 2023 season, the Holiday Market also features live entertainment, photos with Santa, and a unique Christmas tree.